 — Rajika Jindani ‘12; BA UC Berkeley `15; MMS, BU `17; MD/MPH University of Miami, 2021 candidate

 Mock Trial is an activity in which students learn the principles of trial advocacy and then apply those principles as they try a fictitious case.
-Students that are involved in Mock Trial foster an increased self-confidence, improved analytical and speaking skills, and the ability to work well with others – not to mention it’s a lot of fun.
+Students that are involved in Mock Trial foster an increased self-confidence, improved analytical and speaking skills, and the ability to work well with others.

 Students learn how vital teamwork is as they compete against teams from California, other high schools from every state in the US, and six foreign countries, in tournaments held in real Superior and Federal courthouses.

 Mock Trial students practice in a dedicated space.
 Named for the revered founder of the groundbreaking La Reina Mock Trial program, the Eileen DeBruno Mock Trial Courtroom is the only dedicated mock trial courtroom in any high school in all of Ventura County and is one of the finest such facilities in the country.